coder137/STM32-Repo/Template/README.md

   - Integrate Microsoft ThreadX with the project
   - Create example for `task` and `queue` systems
   - Fork from `Minimal_Interrupt`
+- [ ] Minimal_Unit_Testing_Meson
+  - Unity and FFF for Assertion and Mocking
+  - Meson build system

 # Document